-The best fix?
-Blackout curtains.
-They not only keep your room nice and dark, but they can actually help keep the heat out and the cool air in.
-Plus, if you buy them now, you can keep them up during the winter, too since their thermal design also makes them effective at retaining heat inside the home in chillier months.
-Even better, they'll help block noise pollution coming from outside.
-In other words, they're perfect.
+Blackout curtains not only keep your room nice and dark, but they can also help insulate your space.
+Due to their thermal design, blackout curtains are effective at retaining heat inside the home in the winter and keeping the summer heat out during the warmer months.
+Even better, they can help block noise pollution coming from outside.

 How to choose the best blackout curtains.

 Contrary to the name, not all blackout curtains are heavy and dark.
 They come in a variety of styles, fabrics, and designs, some of which will please even the most stubborn decorator.
-When choosing the type of blackout curtain that's right for your needs, consider these factors.
+When choosing the type of blackout curtain that's right for you, consider these factors:

 Width and length

-Most blackout curtains are offered in standard widths of 42-inch and 52-inch panels and a variety of lengths.
-If you have difficulty finding the exact length to match your window, hang the rod higher, which will also help keep light and heat from sneaking into your home.
+Most blackout curtains come in standard widths of 42-inch and 52-inch panels and a variety of lengths.
+If you have difficulty finding the exact length to match your window, hang the curtain rod higher, which will also help keep light from sneaking into your home.

 Grommet versus rod pockets

-Most blackout curtains come in two mounting styles: either grommet or rod pockets.
+Most blackout curtains come in two mounting styles: grommet or rod pockets.
 Grommets feature holes for the curtain rod to pass through, similar to a standard shower curtain.
 Rod pockets allow the fabric to hang directly over the curtain rod.
-Some blackout curtains even have a weighted bottom or a magnetic strip to further seal off any light or heat.
+Some blackout curtains even have a weighted bottom or a magnetic strip to further seal off any light.

-When selecting a blackout curtain, pay close attention to the fabric, color, and density of the material — all of which can affect the curtain's ability to cut off heat, light, and noise.
-Darker, thicker materials will block more heat and sunlight, whereas more opaque colors block less.
+When selecting a blackout curtain, pay close attention to the fabric, color, and density of the material — all of which can affect the curtain's ability to cut off light and noise.
+Darker, thicker materials will block more sunlight, whereas more opaque colors block less.

 Top-Rated Blackout Curtains

-These Nicetown curtains are not only among the top-rated blackout curtains on Amazon, but they're also affordably priced at $19 for a pair of panels.
+These Nicetown curtains are not only among the top-rated blackout curtains on Amazon, but they're also affordably priced.
 Made from a triple-weave insulated microfiber, the classic gray hue is said to provide 90% shading performance.
-Don't believe us?
-They have a 4.5 star rating with over 7,200 reviews, and they've been selected by the reviewers at Bob Vila and TODAY as the best blackout curtains of 2019.
+They have a 4.7-star rating with more than 51,000 reviews and they were selected by the reviewers at Bob Vila and TODAY as the best blackout curtains of 2019.

-In addition to being one of Hunker's top picks, The New York Times' consumer products review site Wirecutter rated these as the hands-down best blackout curtain on the market in 2019.
-(Hence the higher price.)
-However, you have tons of flexibility — these curtains come in 14 colors and are 50 inches wide, with a variety of lengths ranging from 84-120 inches.
+In addition to being one of Hunker's top picks, The New York Times' consumer products review site Wirecutter rated these as the hands-down best blackout curtains on the market in 2019.
+And when it comes to style, you have tons of flexibility — these curtains come in 14 colors and are 50 inches wide with a variety of lengths up to 120 inches.

 While IKEA's Marjun blackout curtains do not block 100% of the exterior light, these room darkening drapes are perfect for homeowners who want style and performance at an affordable price.
-These curtains have a 4.5-star rating on IKEA's website, with many customers praising them for their easy installation.
-While they come in three colors — gray, blue, and lilac — a downside is that they're only offered in one size: 57 inches in width by 98 inches in length.
+These curtains have a 4.7-star rating on IKEA's website, with many customers praising them for their easy installation.
+The only downside is that they're only offered in one size: 57 inches in width by 98 inches in length.

-With nearly a five-star rating on Amazon, customers love the Deconovo blackout curtains for their durability, style, and energy efficiency.
-They're lined with a silver-coated fabric which reflects the heat outside of the home, while the sturdy triple-weave polyester blocks light from entering.
+With nearly a 5-star rating on Amazon, customers love the Deconovo blackout curtains for their durability, style, and energy efficiency.
+They're lined with a silver-coated fabric that reflects the heat outside of the home, while the sturdy triple-weave polyester blocks light from entering.
 They come in an amazing array of colors — 23 in all — and 13 different sizes.